crehmann/RestApiClient/README.md

 # RestApiClient

 > Note: this library is under development.
-An early alpha can be found on [nuget](https://www.nuget.org/packages/RestApiClient.Json/)
+A preview can be found on [nuget](https://www.nuget.org/packages/RestApiClient.Json/)

 RestApiClient is a thin wrapper around the .net HttpClient and makes accessing your API a breeze.
 It takes away the necessary boilerplate code to implement a fast and efficient communication with your API endpoints.

 ## Features
 * JSON de/serialization using JSON.NET
 * GZIP compression for requests
-* Function extensions method to use it together with [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions)
+* Functional extensions method to use it together with [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions)

+## Planned
+* Using Polly for retry logic
+* Helper methods to use it together with Rx

 ## Examples
 A console application example can be found in the `Examples/ConsoleApp` folder.